+- Authorize a project for the Liberal Arts/Science Renovation Projects - Completion of Liberal Arts and Science Facilities Renovations at U. T. El Paso at an estimated total project cost of \$855,000 to be funded from Tuition Revenue Bond Proceeds - b.
+Authorize preparation of final plans and specifications and construction by U. T. El Paso forces or through contract services, as required, in consultation with the Office of Facilities Planning and Construction - c.
+Appropriate \$855,000 from Tuition Revenue Bond Proceeds issued under the Revenue Financing System.

+The Chancellor also concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, and President Natalicio that, in compliance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System, adopted by the U. T. Board of Regents on February 14, 1991, and amended on October 8, 1993, and upon delivery of the Certificate of an Authorized Representative as set out on Page $\underline{FPCC - 13}$, the U. T. Board of Regents resolves that:

 - a.
-Authorized a project for the Liberal Arts/Science Renovation Projects Completion of Liberal Arts and Science Facilities Renovations at U. T. El Paso at an estimated total project cost of \$855,000 to be funded from Tuition Revenue Bond Proceeds - Approved preparation of final plans and specifications and construction by U. T. El Paso forces or through contract services, as required, in consultation with the Office of Facilities Planning and Construction - c.
-Appropriated \$855,000 from Tuition Revenue Bond Proceeds issued under the Revenue Financing System.

-In compliance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System, adopted by the U. T. Board of Regents on February 14, 1991, and amended on October 8, 1993, and upon delivery of the Certificate of an Authorized Representative as set out on Page 98, the Board resolved that:

-a.
-Parity Debt shall be issued to pay the project's cost including any project costs paid prior to the issuance of such Parity Debt

-- b.
-Sufficient funds will be available tomeet the financial obligations of the U. T. system including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System and to meet all financial obligations of the Board relating to the Financing System - c.
+Parity Debt shall be issued to pay the project's cost including any project costs paid prior to the issuance of such Parity Debt - b.
+Sufficient funds will be available to meet the financial obligations of the U. T. System including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System and to meet all financial obligations of the Board relating to the Financing System

+- c.
 U. T. component institutions, which are "Members" as such term is used in the Master Resolution, possess the financial capacity to satisfy their Direct Obligations as defined in the Master Resolution relating to the issuance by the U. T. Board of Regents of tax-exempt Parity Debt in the amount of \$855,000 - d.
-This resolution satisfies the official intent requirements set forth in Section 1.150-2 of the U.S. Treasury Regulations.
+This resolution satisfies the official intent requirements set forth in Section 1.150-2 of the U. S. Treasury Regulations.